awdemos/awdemos/README.md

 - On-prem or cloud performance (cost, quality, speed)
 - Product strategy
 - Custom systems
-- Techniques like zero trust authentication, multi factor authentication.
+- Techniques like "Shift Left," immutable operating systems, zero authentication.
+(As it is 2024, we can even do better then "Shift left," we can "Start left")

 You'll receive a comprehensive plan and regular team consultations to navigate common pitfalls and optimize tool and technique selection.